nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

 ### ```with``` scope function with multiple arguments

 There are [requests](https://discuss.kotlinlang.org/t/using-with-function-with-multiple-receivers/2062) to add the ability to use multiple variables in a scope function.

-But we think that it is a bad idea to add such a feature, because the practice of using nested with functions shows that such code is much harder to read.
+After checking with BigCode it turned out that 252622 of 81170612 files (0.31%) contain two nested ```with```.

+2277 out of 81170612 files (~0.00%) contain three or more nested ```with```.

 Even so, we were able to find a [custom implementation of this feature](https://discuss.kotlinlang.org/t/multiple-scope-with-function/27429).